Everything we know about WoW patch 9.1.5

-Shadowlands patch 9.1.5 has been on the PTR for a while, and with it comes a lot of quality of life improvements.
+Shadowlands patch 9.1.5 is now live and with it comes a lot of quality of life improvements.
 These in-between patches tend to focus on improving things already in the game rather than adding to them, making it easier to access features or streamlining functionality so everything works a little bit better.
 And patch 9.1.5 in particular appears to be WoW giving to the community a lot of what it’s been asking for.

 Players will get plenty of new cosmetic customizations

 The only thing more important than moving fast is looking good while moving fast.
 There are two groups of characters that have special travel forms, which can potentially overlap — Druids and Night Fae.
 Both will receive more forms in patch 9.1.5.

 So Druids will receive more travel forms.
 The Night Fae have a number of options for Soulshapes already, but more will be added.
 Dataminers have found Shoveltusk, Kodo, and Mammoth that are not yet in game, so these are possibilities.
 And a new option will be available: Crittershape.
 This will be just like Soulshape, but smaller, like a squirrel.
 It will only be available for use in rested areas, not out in the world, so it’s more of a fun flair than a useful movement ability.
 And with all of these shapes to transform into, Night Fae will get a way to transform into a random shape they’ve learned instead of just picking a specific.
 Maybe with a glyph?

 But there are more player customizations coming in patch 9.1.5, because some Allied Races will be getting new cosmetic options.
 Two races are receiving some much deserved attention: Nightborne and Lightforged Draenei.
 Void Elves will also receive some new hair colors and more options for ear size.
 At first they said they Highmountain wouldn’t have their new updates until later on, but now, Highmountain will be in the patch.